Different Types of Burns

-The most common are flame burns caused by direct contact with flames of fire.
-These can be quite serious as the heat emitted by the flames is very high.
-Flame burns are a common cause of accidental burns at home, when clothes catch fire from cooking stoves, fire crackers etc.
+The most common types are flame burns, produced by direct contact with fire flames.
+Because of the extreme temperature, they can be quite dangerous.
+Flame burns are a common cause of accidental burns at home when clothes catch fire from cooking stoves, firecrackers, etc.

-◉ Scalds are caused when hot fluid comes in contact with the skin.
-These are usually less serious than the flame burns but can be so if the area of the burn is large, especially in small children.
+- Scalds are caused when a hot liquid comes into contact with the skin.
+These are normally less severe than flame burns, although they can be if the burn area is vast, especially in small children.

-◉ Chemical burns are caused by strong acids or alkali.
-These cause considerable damage to the skin and underlying tissue and can be serious especially if they involve the face.
-Chemicals can damage the eyes causing blindness.
-These burns are common in industries where these chemicals are used or when criminals use them to harm their victim (acid being thrown on the face of victims).
+- Strong acids or alkalis cause chemical burns.
+These cause significant skin and underlying tissue damage and can be fatal, particularly if they affect the face.
+Chemicals can harm the eyes and cause blindness.
+These burns are common in industries where these chemicals are used or when criminals use them to harm their victims (acid being thrown on the face of victims).

-◉ Electrical burns can be caused by touching a live wire, inserting a finger into an electrical socket or coming in contact with electrified water.
-Lightening strikes can cause electrical burns but are fortunately a rare occurrence.
-When our body comes in contact with a source of electricity, it becomes part of an electrical circuit.
-There in point of entry and exit, with possible damage to all the tissue between these two points.
+- Electrical burns can be caused by touching a live wire, inserting a finger into an electrical socket, or coming in contact with electrified water.
+Lightning strikes can cause electrical burns but are fortunately a rare occurrence.
+When our body comes into contact with an electrical source, it becomes a member of an electrical circuit.
+There is a point of entry and exit, possibly damaging all the tissue between these two points.
 As the injury is mainly to the deeper tissues, it may be difficult to assess the degree of damage.

-◉ Radiation burns can occur on being exposed to radiation, the commonest being sunburn caused by ultraviolet radiation.
+- Radiation burns can develop due to radiation exposure, the most frequent being sunburn induced by UV radiation.